shounakchakraborty/HotReRAM/README.md

 Note that, the power values in DynPowerCal.pl and LeakPowerCal.pl should be changed while changing your cache parameters/configurations.
 Additionally, the paths for different files also be correctly adjusted/modified while executing HotReRAM in your machine.
 Feel free to make any changes.

-Please do not forget to cite our technical report
+Please do not forget to cite our technical report in the following format: Shounak Chakraborty, Thanasin Bunnam, Jedsada Arunruerk, Sukarn Agarwal, Shengqi Yu, Rishad Shafik, Magnus Sjalander, "HotReRAM: A Performance-Power-Thermal Simulation Framework for ReRAM based Caches"-- Technical Report, February 2024.